Science Pedagogy: Evidence-Based Approaches to Teaching Science in UK Schools

 1. Abrahams, I., & Millar, R. (2008).
 Does practical work really work?
 A study of the effectiveness of practical work as a teaching and learning method in school science.
 International Journal of Science Education, 30(14), 1945-1969.

 This study analysed why some practicals develop reasoning while others merely confirm facts.
-The key finding: practicals work when pupils predict outcomes first, then test their predictions.
+The key finding: practicals work when learners predict outcomes first, then test their predictions.